shadow-light/sellingjesus.org/src/articles/blood-money.md

 Instead of viewing ministry as an act of self-giving love, many evangelicals have embraced a business model.
 This worship of worldly market wisdom demoralizes spiritual relationships within the Body of Christ.
 Believers become consumers, and those offering Spirit-given ministry become service sellers.
 The holiness of ministry is lost, swallowed up by the same commercial logic that Titmuss warned about with blood.

-For those who want to dive deeper into these issues, we recommend reading [*The Dorean Principle*](https://thedoreanprinciple.org/) by Conley Owens​, which unpacks how the commercialization of Christianity violates biblical ethics.
-Additionally, exploring resources on this website (sellingJesus.org) can provide more reasons to resist the commodification of ministry and reclaim it as a free gift.

 [^1]: Kathleen McLaughlin, *Blood Money: The Story of Life, Death, and Profit Inside America's Blood Industry* (Atria, 2023), 42.
 [^2]: Wikipedia, [_Blood donation_](https://en.wikipedia.org/wiki/Blood_donation)